make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [LesTR](https://github.com/LesTR) for contributing support for Immax neo light vento, early assistance with the subdevice support, and contribution of test improvements for subdevices.
 - [JonF-49](https://github.com/JonF-49) for contributing support for RGBW lightbulbs, Carro fan with light, and improvements to color light entities that lack color temperature control.
 - [charliesjc](https://github.com/charliesjc) for contributing support for CBI Astute smart controller breaker switches.
-- [stijnb1234](https://github.com/stijnb1234) for assisting with support for CCT lightbulbs.
+- [stijnb1234](https://github.com/stijnb1234) for assisting with support for CCT lightbulbs and Eurom Alutherm heaters.
 - [YodaDaCoda](https://github.com/YodaDaCoda) for contributing support for Kogan LX10 vacuum cleaners and improvements to device detection debug feedback.
 - [itn3rd77](https://github.com/itn3rd77) for contributing support for Stadler Form Karl/Karl Big humidifiers.
 - [Mikey887](https://github.com/Mikey887) for contributing support for Catit Pixi Smart feeder.